-Vulcan Value Partners Fund Vulcan Value Partners Fund or Vulcan Value Partners Small Cap Fund 1290 Broadway, Suite 1000 Denver, CO 80203
+Vulcan Value Partners Fund Vulcan Value Partners Fund or Vulcan Value Partners Small Cap Fund 430 W 7th Street Suite 219788 Kansas City, MO 64105-1407 constitute receipt by the Funds.

 The Funds do not consider the US Postal Service or other independent delivery services to be their agents.
-Therefore, deposit in the mail or with such services, or receipt at the Vulcan Value Partners Funds' post office box, of purchase orders or redemption requests does not constitute receipt by the Funds.
+Therefore, deposit in the mail or with such services, or receipt at the Vulcan Value Partners Funds' post office box, of purchase orders or redemption requests does not